Brandon05/Address-Book-/README.md

 ---
 ##### CRUD app built using React.js and Redux on the frontend, Node.js and mySQL on the backend.
 ---
+#### Functionality:
+1. Ability to Create a contact
+2. Ability to Read contacts
+3. Edit contacts
+4. Delete contacts

+###### All data is persisted on the back end via mySQL and Node.js.
+---
 Install:
 1. Download the zip file
 2. Make sure you have mysql installed